Pricing

 CHAPTER 1

 The coronal approach is very helpful when it's necessary to expose the upper or middle facial skeleton.
 When we make the incision, we will also be looking for the superficial temporal artery, which is commonly accessed to get a temporal artery biopsy.
 The need for the coronal approach is often due to facial trauma, such as a frontal sinus fracture, orbital fractures, or zygoma fractures.
 The relevant anatomy that we're going to be looking for today is the specific layers of the scalp, and we'll be looking for more bony architecture than anything else, which includes the orbits and the zygomatic arch.
-The key parts of the procedure, are the dissection down to the subgaleal plane, and dissection anteriorly to important structures such as the orbits and zygomatic arch.
+The key parts of the procedure are the dissection down to the subgaleal plane, and dissection anteriorly to important structures such as the orbits and zygomatic arch.

 CHAPTER 2

-Alright, so, the coronal approach is helpful when access to the, upper middle-third of the facial skeleton is necessary.
+Alright, so, the coronal approach is helpful when access to the upper middle-third of the facial skeleton is necessary.
 Obviously, it can also be helpful when attempting to harvest a cranial bone graft or to deal with some sort of cranial or vault trauma.
 When the incisions are drawn out, they should normally be in- both a male and a female, about 4 to 5 cm behind the hairline, perhaps even further back in a male, as you have to account for the possibility of male pattern baldness as life progresses, and in a child, it should be even further back to account for growth of the child.
-In a patient with hair, you could use either twist ties to create a part and then cause a separation of the hair, it's generally frowned upon to shave the hair, although that's possible.
+In a patient with hair, you could use either twist ties to create a part and then cause a separation of the hair.
+It's generally frowned upon to shave the hair, although that's possible.
 You can again use twist ties, or you can use a jelly to just matte the hair and create a part.
 In a patient who's bald, obviously, we can make the incision wherever we want.
 So we'll start by making the incision, with a preauricular incision, we're also going to try to identify the superficial temporal artery and vein today.
 So let's make- just make like a pre- like a crease incision and do it down- so you bring the incision all the way down to the lobule in the preauricular fold.
 We'll do the same thing on the other side.
 And then we would pass in the hairline, up into the hairline there.
 And the incision can be staggered.
 It can come anteriorly in the midline as you approach the vertex.
 So bring it a little bit more anteriorly like that.
 Yes.
 There you go.
 And then again, it'll drop here into the preauricular skin crease, down as far as the lobule.
-And normally Lidocaine with epinephrine would be infiltrated for bleeding.
+And normally lidocaine with epinephrine would be infiltrated for bleeding.
 We're going to start in the midline and we're going to basically dissect out laterally as far as the superior temporal ridges, specifically to not get into the temporalis muscles and encounter bleeding.
 So, the layers that we're going to go through initially are under the acronym of SCALP, which stand for skin, connective tissue, aponeurosis and muscle, loose areolar tissue, and pericranium, or periosteum as it would be known in other bones.
 When making this incision, initially we'll make hatch marks so we know exactly where to- to realign the- scalp upon closure.
 So let's make like 3 vertical little hash marks.
 And this can go through skin down to the connective tissue.
 Helps us realign things when we close the- the incision line.

 CHAPTER 3

 And then we'll start in the midline, and we'll be going through- first we'll be going through the skin and the connective tissue and through to the galea, down to the loose areolar tissue.
 The skin and subcutaneous tissue are really not separable.
-It's in this plane that one would encounter… Let me have a gauze there.
+It's in this plane that one would encounter...
+Let me have a gauze there.
 Yes, thanks.
 That one would generally encounter sweat glands and hair follicles.
 And this would be normally done with a- a 15 or a 10 blade.
 So, our first layers will be skin and connective tissue, we're going to go through the galea and we're going to look for that loose- areolar tissue, loose fatty plane.
-Normally, you would encounter bleeding at this point, if- if electrocautery is used, there would be concern of damaging hair follicles, and then leaving a fairly- prominent and obvious scar.
-So as we try to find our plane in the cadaver… If this was a live patient, we would be applying Raney clips- to control bleeding, and usually over a sponge.
-So with each step a Raney clip will be placed to control the bleeding at this stage of the game.
-So it looks like we've encountered our fourth of 5 layers, which is just above the pericranium.
+Normally, you would encounter bleeding at this point, if- if electrocautery is used, there would be concern of damaging hair follicles and then leaving a fairly- prominent and obvious scar.
+So as we try to find our plane in the cadaver...
+If this was a live patient, we would be applying Raney clips- to control bleeding, and usually over a sponge.
+So with each step a Raney clip would be placed to control the bleeding at this stage of the game.
+So it looks like we've encountered our fourth of five layers, which is just above the pericranium.

 And we'll carry this out to the superior temporal line.
 And we'll do that specifically so that we don't get into the temporalis muscle, which would result in fairly significant bleeding.
 So if we can carry the incision lateral to the superior temporal line, then we can basically, bluntly dissect inferiorly, and then place a scissors, and spread the scissors, and cut down between the scissors, so that we avoid cutting into the temporal muscle.
 So let's try blunt dissection, see if you can come under there, and try to get it down- somewhere down into here.
 Try turning it like that, yes.
 And come flatter, like that.
 See if you can get it under.
 I don't know that you can.
 So we're now dissecting- superior- to the superior layer of the temporalis fascia.
 Taking down pretty well.
 Yes.
-So, with the introduction of a scissors, then we can then extend our line- Is that- can you see our line there?
+So, with the introduction of a scissors, then we can then extend our line...
+Is that- can you see our line there?
 I can't see it.
 Want to redraw that?
+Yeah.
 If you can see it, that's fine.
 By using the scissors, we protect the temporalis muscle- and decrease our risk of bleeding.
 And this can be carried down all the way to the zygomatic arch.
 So let's come here.
 And now, I'm at the- basically the root of the zygomatic arch.
 I'm going to carry it down as a preauricular.
 You want to come right in the preauricular crease there.
-And so, the preauricular incision can come as far down as the lobule of the ear.

 Great.
 Okay.
 And then preauricular incision will be made right in the preauricular fold.
 Down to the lobule of the ear.
 Now, if we try to find the superficial temporal artery...
 And you can see the stranding of the, the loose areolar tissue in the subgaleal plane.
 So one can note the- what appears to be the superficial temporal artery in the subgaleal plane.
 Okay, and if I close this up, it's about a centimeter behind the wound margin, right in this area here.